Big Energy Saving Week: 9 Tips to Help you Save Money

 December is usually an expensive time of year, but January can be a tough month too.
 School holidays over Christmas and New Year make for great memories at home with the kids, but can often lead to higher energy consumption and increased energy bills.

-So you’ll be glad to hear that this week is Big Energy Saving Week; a national campaign run by Citizens Advice to help people cut their energy bills and make their homes more energy efficient.
+So you’ll be glad to hear that Big Energy Saving Week starts Monday 20th January.
+It's a national campaign run by Citizens Advice to help people cut their energy bills and make their homes more energy efficient.

 And to support the campaign, here at B&M HQ we've put together our very own top energy saving tips.
 You may learn something new about ways you can save energy and money.